sameerkumar18/aztro/contributing.md

 ## Adding to the List

-- Please add the content to the `README.md` file and make sure that the edited list is in alphabetical order.
+- Please add the content to the `README.rst` file and make sure that the edited list is in alphabetical order.
 [Screenshot](https://i.ibb.co/m9Lnfdm/Screenshot-2020-06-08-at-1-05-29-PM.png)
 - Submit a pull request.

 ## Removing from the List